 Difficulty in Conversion

 Many users have reported difficulties converting existing file types into formats that can be used with CNC machines.
 CNC files are typically 2D designs made in SVG, DXF, or CDR formats.
-But, since Thingiverse is mainly a hub for 3D printing models, the CNC files mostly come in STLOpens in a new tab. format.
+But, since Thingiverse is mainly a hub for 3D printing models, the CNC files mostly come in STL format.

-Therefore, if you aren’t a CNC ProgrammerOpens in a new tab., you’ll have to at least understand how to work with CAD programs to convertOpens in a new tab. such files into CNC or use the G-codesOpens in a new tab. to instruct your CNC machine to work with these files.
+Therefore, if you aren’t a CNC Programmer, you’ll have to at least understand how to work with CAD programs to convert such files into CNC or use the G-codes to instruct your CNC machine to work with these files.

 Here’s how you can convert an image for a CNC machine using CAD software.